bmlt-enabled/yap/README.md

 Make a new folder with the newer version and copy over the config.php.
 Once you feel comfortable you can delete the older folder and rename it.

-You can also run `make upgrade`, if you have shell access.
+You can also run `./upgrade.sh`, if you have shell access.
+This assumes you did a git clone initially.

 ## Upgrading from Yap 1.x to Yap 2.x